-USD 548.80 (548.80) 377.80 (377.80) EUR 507.51 (507.51) 578.06 (578.06)
+USD 861.69 (861.69) 548.80 (548.80) EUR 375.16 (375.16) 507.51 (507.51)

-Foreign exchange derivative contracts
+Foreign exchange derivative and non derivative financial instruments

-The group uses derivative financial instruments exclusively for hedging financial risks that arise from its commercial business or financing activities.
-The group's Corporate Treasury team manages its foreign currency risk by hedging transactions that are expected to occur within of 1 to 24 months for hedges of forecasted sales, purchases and capital expenditures.
+The group uses derivative as well as non-derivative financial instruments exclusively for hedging financial risks that arise from its commercial business or financing activities.
+The group's Corporate Treasury team manages its foreign currency risk by hedging transactions that are expected to occur within 1 to 36 months for hedges of forecasted sales, purchases, loans and liabilities and capital expenditures.
 When a derivative is entered into for the purpose of being a hedge, the group negotiates the terms of those derivatives to match the terms of the hedged exposure.
-For hedges of forecast transactions are forecasted up to the point of settlement of the resulting receivable or payable that is denominated in the foreign currency.
+For hedges of forecast transactions the derivatives cover the period of exposure from the point the cash flows of the transactions are forecasted up to the point of settlement of the resulting receivable or payable that is denominated in the foreign currency.
 All identified exposures are managed as per the policy duly approved by the Board of Directors.